Health Equity Committee

 • Identify challenges and barriers that AHCCCS members have in accessing covered services.

-Committee Co-Chair Jakenna Lebsock, Assistant Director, Division of Health Care Management
+Committee Chair Jakenna Lebsock, Assistant Director, Division of Managed Care Services

 Committee Members

-• Division of Fee-For-Service Management (DFSM) - Leslie Short
+• Division of Fee-For-Service Management - Leslie Short, Rachel Conley

-• Division of Member and Provider Services (DMPS) - Dareth Cox, Robert Burke
+• Division of Member and Provider Services - Dareth Cox, Deidra Frisby, Jesse Pare, Tara Cochran

-• This list is inclusive of all AHCCCS divisions.
-Membership will be reviewed on an annual basis.
-Each division will have at least one representative but no more than two members on the committee, excluding committee leadership and staff.
+• * Membership is reviewed on an annual basis.
+Each division will have at least one representative, excluding committee leadership and staff.

 Alexandra O HannonAlexandra O’Hannon has a Master’s degree in Social Work from Arizona State University and is a Certified Professional in Healthcare Quality (CPHQ).
 She has over 20 years of experience in healthcare operations for substance abuse, medical and behavioral health services.
 In her current role, she oversees the administration of the State Opioid Response grant.
 Alexandra is an advocate for quality-based healthcare for all Arizonans.
 She is honored to be able to contribute to the committee’s efforts to strengthen health equity within the State.